 Event Preview Fact Sheet

-· Get to the Point(s) … Carmichael jumped from 16th to 15th in the NCWTS driver point standings after finishing 12th last weekend in Las Vegas and is currently just four points behind 14th-place Justin Lofton.
-Buescher trails current point leader Austin Dillon by seven points and is only two markers behind second-place Johnny Sauter.
-While Blake Feese has made just six starts in 2011, the No. 32 machine is assured a spot on the starting grid by virtue of being 16th in the NCWTS owner point standings.
+· Get to the Point(s) … Carmichael jumped from 15th to 14th in the NCWTS driver point standings after notching his first top-five finish of the season last weekend and is now 23 points behind 13th-place David Starr.
+Buescher trails current point leader Austin Dillon by three points with three races remaining on the 2011 schedule.
+While Blake Feese has made just seven starts in 2011, he is 27th in points.
+The No. 32 machine is assured a spot on Saturday’s starting grid by virtue of being 16th in the NCWTS owner point standings.

 · Nationwide Notes … In 31 NASCAR Nationwide Series races in 2011, TMS-fielded teams have notched three wins, 21 top-five and 60 top-10 finishes.
-TMS’s No. 32 Dollar General team maintained seventh in owner’s points after Brian Vickers finished 10th last weekend at Charlotte Motor Speedway.
-Justin Allgaier, driver of the No. 31 Brandt Chevrolet, was seventh in the final rundown last week and jumped from fifth to fourth in the driver point standings.
+TMS’s No. 32 Dollar General team maintained seventh in owner’s points after Brian Vickers finished 10th two weekends ago at Charlotte Motor Speedway.
+Justin Allgaier, driver of the No. 31 Brandt Chevrolet, was seventh in the final rundown at Charlotte and jumped from fifth to fourth in the driver point standings.
 Jason Leffler was credited with 11th in Charlotte and held on to sixth in points.
-The drivers and teams of the NASCAR Nationwide Series enjoy the next two weekends off before returning to the track the first weekend in November at Texas Motor Speedway.
+The drivers and teams of the NASCAR Nationwide Series have this weekend off before returning to the track the next weekend at Texas Motor Speedway.
 ESPN2’s live coverage of the O’Reilly Auto Parts Challenge will be televised on Saturday, Nov.
 5 beginning at noon Eastern Daylight Time.
 The race will also be broadcast on the Performance Racing Network and SiriusXM NASCAR Radio Channel 90.
 Qualifying for Round 32 of the 2011 Nationwide Series Championship will be televised live on SPEED Friday, Nov.
 4 at 6:30 p.m.
 EDT.